humemai/co-learning/graph-learning/README.md

 **TODO-7: Ask Emma how I can start this.
 Perhaps she can point me to some specific lines of her code.**
+Answer Emma: I'm not exactly sure what you're asking me here, we should probably talk about it.

 ## Nice-to-haves